Lehigh Valley: Industrial Revolution

 Bethlehem Steel in Bethlehem, was the world's second-largest steel manufacturer for most of the 20th century, and played an influential role in building many of the nation's most prominent buildings, bridges, ships and military equipment that contributed to the rise of America's defense strength.

 The opening of the Lehigh Canal in 1827 contributed significantly to transforming Allentown and the Lehigh Valley from a rural agricultural area dominated by German-speaking people into one of the nation's first urbanized industrialized areas.
 The Lehigh Valley underwent significant industrialization throughout the 19th and most of the 20th centuries and was a major manufacturing hub in the American Industrial Revolution.

 The Lehigh Valley is named for the Lehigh River, which runs through the region.
 It owes much of its development and history to anthracite coal, timber, and ore that was only commercially possible with the development of the Lehigh Canal and the Lehigh Valley's extensive railway infrastructure that permitted these minerals and later the region's manufactured steel to be transported for sale in major national and overseas markets.

 The Lehigh Canal operated into the Great Depression, feeding ports up and down the Delaware River, the Pennsylvania Canal, and transoceanic demand, and was integral to the industrialization of the greater Delaware Valley region.
-Morris Canal, the 22–23 mi anthracite coal feeder of Delaware and Raritan Canal. and locks at New Hope on the Delaware Canal were built to fuel anthracite energy needs of Trenton, Newark, Jersey City, and New York City.
+Morris Canal, the 22–23 mi anthracite coal feeder of Delaware and Raritan Canal. and locks at New Hope on the Delaware Canal were built to fuel the anthracite energy needs in Trenton, Newark, Jersey City, and New York City.

 In 1899, Bethlehem Steel was formed in Bethlehem in the Lehigh Valley.
 The company developed into the nation's second-largest manufacturer of steel, and its steel was used in developing many of the nation's earliest and largest infrastructure and building projects, including the Empire State Building, Madison Square Garden, and Rockefeller Center in New York City, Merchandise Mart in Chicago, the George Washington, Verrazzano, and Golden Gate Bridges, and warships and other military equipment that proved essential in American-led victories in both world wars.